resource-watch/slate/source/includes/api/_subscriptions.md

 Field         |                            Description                            |               Type
 ------------- | :---------------------------------------------------------------: | -----------------:
 name          |                               Name                                |               Text
-application   |                  Application of the subscription                  |      gfw, rw, prep language      | Language of the subscriptions (used to select the email template) | en, es, fr, pt, zh resource      |   This field contains the subscription is of type email or hook   |             Object -- type       |                               Type                                |       EMAIL or URL -- content    |                           Email or url                            |               Text datasets      |               Array of datasets of the subscription               |              Array datasetsQuery |              Subscriptions to subscribable datasets               |              Array -- id         |                           Id of dataset                           |   ObjectId -- type       | Type of subscription defined in the dataset | Text -- params     | Geographic area of the subscription                               | Object
+application   | Application of the subscription.
+Set to 'gfw' by default          |      gfw, rw, prep language      | Language of the subscriptions (used to select the email template) | en, es, fr, pt, zh resource      |   This field contains the subscription is of type email or hook   |             Object -- type       |                               Type                                |       EMAIL or URL -- content    |                           Email or url                            |               Text datasets      |               Array of datasets of the subscription               |              Array datasetsQuery |              Subscriptions to subscribable datasets               |              Array -- id         |                           Id of dataset                           |           ObjectId -- type       | Type of subscription defined in the dataset                       |               Text -- params     | Geographic area of the subscription                               |             Object env           |  Environment of the subscription.
+Set to 'production' by default  |             String

 You only require one of `datasets`  or `datasetsQuery`, but not both.